Qbeast-io/qbeast-spark/docs/QbeastTable.md

 You can use it to **compare the index** build **with different indexing parameters** such as the `desiredCubeSize` and `columnsToIndex`.

-If you're experimenting with new ways of implementing the OTree algorithm, you can also use this API to analyze the resulting index!
+This is meant to be used as an easy access point to analyze the resulting index, which should come handy for comparing different index parameters or even implementations.

 ```scala
 val metrics = qbeastTable.getIndexMetrics()